A guide to screening React Native developer skills

 Due to its open-sourced nature, the roadmap of all the planned changes and improvements is available to the community.
 With the recent addition of hooks and even more ease-of-life changes planned for the near future, the process of making a mobile application will become even faster and more convenient than ever.

 One undeniable advantage of React Native is its broad and helpful community.
 A lot of questions at all levels have already been answered in either a blog article, an entry on Stack Overflow, or some micro-library posted as an NPM package.
 There are a lot of resources for beginners to learn and for advanced developers to extend their knowledge.

 An important thing to remember though is not to confuse Facebook’s “learn once, write anywhere” approach with “write once, write anywhere”.
 It is still difficult in React Native to write an app that would work in iOS and Android.
 This is because there are still a lot of system-dependent features that require splitting parts of your code into separate iOS and Android versions.
 Still, the goal of React Native is to unify the skills to build apps, not create one app that works on both platforms.

 3.1 What experience should a React Native Developer have

-When considering a React Native developer’s experience, it really comes down to the type of position a candidate is recruited for.
+When assessing a React Native developer resume, it really comes down to the type of position a candidate is recruited for.
 Being involved in commercial projects is a must when talking about senior or lead-level positions, as business-related know-how is expected for these roles.
 For other levels, it does not matter that much.
 One advantage of open source contributions is that they can give the recruiter additional insight about the code style or the way the candidate interacts with the community.
 To summarise, it is really important to understand the team’s needs and the responsibilities of the role before starting the screening process.